-- The actions of redirecting traffic to the CPU and redirecting traffic to an interface are mutually exclusive with each other in the same traffic behavior. - A QoS policy with traffic redirecting actions can be applied to only the inbound direction of a port, VLAN, or all ports. - You can use the display traffic behavior user-defined command to view the traffic redirecting configuration.
+- The actions of redirecting traffic to the CPU, redirecting traffic to an interface, and redirecting traffic to the next hop are mutually exclusive with each other in the same traffic behavior. - A QoS policy with traffic redirecting actions can be applied to only the inbound direction of a port, VLAN, or all ports. - The default of the fail-action keyword is forward. - You can use the display traffic behavior user-defined command to view the traffic redirecting configuration.